LillySchramm/KittyPaper/README.md

 ## Issues

 If you encounter any issues or have feature requests, please report them on [GitHub](https://github.com/LillySchramm/KittyPaper/issues/new).

+## Support KittyPaper

+If you find KittyPaper useful and would like to support its development, consider sponsoring the project on Patreon: https://www.patreon.com/15234749/join

 ## Credits
 Developed and provided by Lilly Schramm (https://schramm.software)